Readipop’s AAA programme brings together a number a projects to engage and support young people and their music.

 MUSIC BASED MENTORING

-Working with young people referred to us from places including pupil referral units, the young offenders service, schools specialising in special educational needs students and other children’s services.
-These 1:1 music sessions provide young people with a safe space to be creative and learn skills, from guitar to music production and rapping with an experienced music leader, and aim to grow confidence and awaken opportunities.
+Young people are referred to us from places including pupil referral units, the young offenders service, schools specialising in special educational needs and other children’s services.

 GET STARTED WITH MUSIC